Machine learning with neural networks: Hopfield networks and Hebb's rule

-This means that the state of the network converges to the stored pattern, in one synchronous update.
-Since $\ma W$ is idempotent, the network stays there: the pattern $\ve\xi^{(1)}$ is an attractor .
+We conclude that the state of the network converges to the stored pattern, in one synchronous update.
+Since $\ma W$ is idempotent, the network stays there: the pattern~$\ve x^{(1)}$ is an attractor .
 Case ({\bf b}) in Figure \figref{C2S2Reconstruction} works in a similar way.

 Now look at case ({\bf c}), where the network fails to converge to the stored pattern.
-We feed this pattern to the network by assigning $\ve S(t=0)=[-1,1,-1, -1]^{\sf T}$.
-For one iteration of the synchronous dynamics we first evaluate
+We feed this pattern to the network by assigning $\ve s(t=0)=[-1,1,-1, -1]^{\sf T}$.
+For one iteration of the synchronous dynamics we evaluate

 It follows that

 Using the update rule (\ref{eq:C2S2Synch}) we find

 Equation (\ref{eq:W2}) implies that